BIT-MJY/CVTNet/README.md

 ./fast_cvtnet
 ```

+### Test CVTNet on M2DGR

+We thank Jingyi Xu and Xianyun Jiao for their efforts to test CVTNet on [M2DGR dataset](https://github.com/SJTU-ViSYS/M2DGR), which was collected in our SJTU campus.

+The related code is available at this [link](https://drive.google.com/file/d/10GCRTLjFptXakrlLv3NHZC0YXXR_1dA-/view?usp=drive_link).

 ## TODO
 - [x] Release the preprocessing code and pretrained model
 - [ ] Release sequence-enhanced CVTNet (SeqCVT)